Psychology Internship: Application Requirements

 Selected applicants are invited to attend our Open House.
 During the Open House, prospective interns are introduced to the program and staff, participate in group interviews with the faculty, and tour the facility with current trainees.
 Unstructured time to interact with faculty and trainees is also provided.

 Students from APA-accredited (as well as CPA-accredited) graduate programs will be considered.
 Preference is given to applicants from programs in clinical and school psychology.
 Graduate students from counseling programs who have an interest in pursuing clinical training will also be considered.
 Adequate preparation for the internship includes completion of basic graduate coursework and 250 practicum hours in intervention and 100 practicum hours in assessment.
-Experience working with both children and adults is desirable.
+Experience working with both children and adults is desirable, but not required.

 Please note that interns are required to pass their comprehensive exams and have their dissertation proposal approved prior to the start of the internship.